polkadot-developers/docs-sandbox/source/docs/main-docs/03-install/windows.md

 # Windows development environment

-In general, Substrate development is best supported on UNIX-based operating systems like macOS or Linux and all of the examples in Substrate [Tutorials](../tutorials) and [How-to guides](../reference/how-to-guides) illustrate how to use UNIX-compatible commands to interact with Substrate from a terminal.
+In general, UNIX-based operating systems—like macOS or Linux—provide a better development environment for building Substrate-based blockchains.
+All of the code examples and command-line instructions in Substrate [Tutorials](../tutorials) and [How-to guides](../reference/how-to-guides) illustrate how to interact with Substrate using UNIX-compatible commands in a terminal.

-If you only have Microsoft Windows available on your local computer, there are configuration steps required to prepare your environment for Substrate development.
+However, if your local computer uses Microsoft Windows instead of a UNIX-based operating system,  you can configure it with additional packages to make it a suitable development environment for building Substrate-based blockchains.
-To develop on Windows, you have the following options:
+To prepare a development environment on a computer running Microsoft Windows, you have the following options:

-* Use Windows Subsystem Linux (WSL) to emulate a UNIX operating environment (recommended).
+* Use Windows Subsystem for Linux (WSL) to emulate a UNIX operating environment (recommended).

 * Add all of the required packages to the native Windows environment.